 - Epidural injections to block pain impulses and allow tissue to heal

 It is not uncommon for injured victims to experience traumatic arthritis, nerve root compression, neuritis of the neck, shoulder, and arm, as well as extreme nervousness and fatigue during their recovery process from a car accident where you are rear ended and now have whiplash.

 Whiplash victims are also frequently more susceptible and vulnerable to future neck injuries from jolts and shocks.

 Need help?
 Call the attorneys at Michigan Auto Law

 If you have suffered whiplash after a car accident and would like to speak to an experienced injury attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help from an experienced accident attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.